DasSauerkraut/Terraheim/README.md

 You can view damage values, moveset information, and recipes [here](https://docs.google.com/spreadsheets/d/1DlnnJOvorgCQ1k1e4lO5nF8M-QQpf7FZmO5bRj3mwLI/edit?usp=sharing) in the Weapons tab.
 If you only want the new weapons, you can delete the Terraheim.dll file to disable the armor changes.
 ## Armor
 Each piece of armor has been given its own unique effect and each armor set its own set bonus while also allowing armor to be 'uptiered,' which increases all of the piece's stats to be usable in the next tier of gameplay.
+These effects can range from simple damage bonuses all the way to interesting effects like Wyrdarrow﻿!
 If you only want the armor changes, you can delete the TerraheimItems.dll file to disable the armor changes.
 ### Classes
 Each armor set has been divided into three classes: